-The Delta Model for lawyer competency expands on the concept of the T-shaped lawyer and re-emphasizes a focus on personal effectiveness skills such as communication, emotional intelligence, leadership, and practical problem-solving.
+The Delta is a new competency model for 21st-century legal professionals that expands on the concept of the T-shaped lawyer and re-emphasizes a focus on personal effectiveness skills such as communication, emotional intelligence, leadership, and practical problem-solving.
 The team is embarking on a research study to test the impact of these skills on client satisfaction in the marketplace.
 In Fall 2018, I created a new more dynamic version of the model representing competencies for ALL legal professionals, including our allied professionals, at ANY stage in their career.
-For more information, check out: Dynamic Delta Model.
+For more information, check out: Delta Model.

 As Assistant Dean of Law & Technology Initiatives, I support our instructional technology efforts as well as more substantive legal technology initiatives.
 TEaCH LAW was an ongoing series of instructional technology events at Northwestern Pritzker School of Law.
 TEaCH LAW began as a full day experiential conference for Northwestern Law faculty that grew into a regular live demonstration series and resource hub.